kosma-hyzoe/miniching-archive/README.md

 ## DEAR FUTURE EMPLOYER/HIRING MANAGER

-This passion project of mine has some spaghetti code, but not for long.
+This passion project of mine still has some spaghetti code unfit for the front page of my GitHub, but not for long.
 You can track my progress in the `decent-typing` branch.

-Regards,

-Kosma

 ## What is miniching?